-4.2.5 All of the Extension Areas and minor boundary refinements attracted respondents who wished to comment on the detailed boundary.
-Given this question was a tick box

-Surrey Hills AONB Boundary Review Project Consultation Analysis Report Final Report July 2024 response, and more detailed responses on the boundary were provided in relation to individual Extension Areas, the percentage of respondents wanting to comment on the boundary at Question B1, is not a true reflection of the numbers that actually did respond.
+- 4.2.5 All of the Extension Areas and minor boundary refinements attracted respondents who wished to comment on the detailed boundary.
+Given this question was a tick box response, and more detailed responses on the boundary were provided in relation to individual Extension Areas, the percentage of respondents wanting to comment on the boundary at Question B1, is not a true reflection of the numbers that actually did respond.
 An overview of the number of respondents wanting to comment on the boundary per area can be seen in the bar graph above.
-This illustrates that the Godstone Hills was an area which attracted a greater number of responses on the boundary.
-Detailed figures of respondents commenting on the boundary of individual Extension Areas can be found in the relevant analysis tables set out in Appendices 3 to 21.

-4.2.6 The percentage of respondents who felt the Extension Areas should not be designated was less than 5% (with the exception of Hatchlands and East Clandon - 5.9%).
+This illustrates that the Godstone Hills was an area which attracted a greater number of responses on the boundary of individual Extension Areas can be found in the relevant analysis tables set out in Appendices 3 to 21. - 4.2.6 The percentage of respondents who felt the Extension Areas should not be designated was less than 5% (with the exception of Hatchlands and East Clandon 5.9%).
 Nevertheless, it is notable that of the 1,402 responses submitted directly through Citizen Space, there were consistently between 22 and 27 no responses for each of the proposed Extension Areas.
 Of these, 12 respondents answered no to all Extension Areas.
 These percentages do not take account of responses which were submitted without using the response form and, in these latter cases, the reasons given frequently related to desirability and are recorded in the detailed analysis table on desirability (Appendix 2).

-4.3 Response of Statutory Consultees
+4.3 Response of statutory consultees

-- 4.3.1 Formal responses were received by the Statutory principal tier local authorities namely the County, District and Borough Councils within the existing Area of Outstanding Natural Beauty or the proposed Extension Areas. - 4.3.2 A summary of their response is set out in Table 3 below and indicates a broad level of in principle support for the proposed Extension Areas and a desire to see more land designated.
+- 4.3.1 Formal responses were received by the statutory principal tier local authorities namely the County, District and Borough Councils within the existing Area of Outstanding Natural Beauty or the proposed Extension Areas. - 4.3.2 A summary of their response is set out in Table 3 below and indicates a broad level of in principle support for the proposed Extension Areas and a desire to see more land designated.
 This is followed by Table 4 which shows all responses received from other local authorities.